AI in Trading: Algos, LLMs and Quantum Computing

 CFD Brokers & AI

 CFD brokers (and brokers in general) are regulated thus they are not necessarily the place to see the latest in AI.
-This said, some have offered tools based on AI.
+This said some have offered tools based on AI.
 CFD brokers do cater to larger volume traders and these brokers may offer access to their API.
 This means that the trader may be able to plug in an AI system of some kind into the broker feed.
-However it might be expected that at some stage tools based on AI such as LLMs may make an appearance.
+However, it might be expected that at some stage tools based on AI such as LLMs, may make an appearance.

 Trade on a demo account

 No matter what computational power they are using, the trader can test out strategies or systems without risk on a demo account, with no risk to real money.
-The trader may either sign-up for a demo initially, create one as part of the sign-up process or after creating a live account, depending on the sign-up process.
+The trader may either sign up for a demo initially, create one as part of the sign-up process, or after creating a live account, depending on the sign-up process.

-Robots can normally be downloaded (for a fee), built or modified.
+Robots can normally be downloaded (for a fee), built, or modified.
 They may also be backtested on past market data, however past performance is not indicative of future results.

 Robots can generally be run on a demo account, and this is a good way to get to grips with what they are like, without risking real money.
-When moving to a live account, the trader may with to try out robots with small trade sizes, to try and reduce risk.
+When moving to a live account, the trader may wish to try out robots with small trade sizes, to try and reduce risk.
 A selection of 10 CFD brokers offering automated trading along with their robot trading platforms, is provided below.

 Pepperstone Platforms & Robots